EIDA/eidaws/eidaws.federator/README.rst

 Make sure that an `Redis <https://redis.io/>`_ server instance is up and running at ``redis://localhost:6379``.

-Required test dependencies can be installed with
+After installing the `eidaws.utils` and `eidaws.federator` distributions, required test dependencies can be installed with

 .. code::

-  $ pip install eidaws.utils eidaws.federator
   $ pip install -r eidaws.federator/requirements/test.txt